 Thought-leaders, change agents, the new philanthropists.
 These are some of the terms used to describe rich and powerful figures who talk publicly and enthusiastically about their efforts to build a better world.
-But to Anand Giridharadas — TIME magazine columnist and author of Winners Take All: The Elite Charade of Changing the World — the global elite actually have very little interest in changing a system that has been rigged to keep power and wealth in the hands of the select few.
+But to Anand Giridharadas — Editor-at-Large at TIME magazine and author of Winners Take All: The Elite Charade of Changing the World — the global elite actually have very little interest in changing a system that has been rigged to keep power and wealth in the hands of the select few.

-Why, Giridharadas will ask, should the world’s problems be solved by an unelected elite who dodge taxes and lobby governments to entrench their own power, rather than by public institutions supported by the taxpayer?
+Why, Giridharadas asked, should the world’s problems be solved by an unelected elite who dodge taxes and lobby governments to entrench their own power, rather than by public institutions supported by the taxpayer?
 And what needs to be done to make our institutions more robust and democratic so that they can take on the gruelling task of truly changing the world?

 Speakers are subject to change.